Glyndŵr Introduces Covid-19 Secure Measures

 Digital Learning Opportunities

-“Students who are enrolled with us have received their timetables now and know when they will have on-campus sessions.
-They will also be supported with a variety of digital learning opportunities and activity which will help them manage their studies.”
+“Students who enrolled with us have received their timetables now and know when they will have on-campus sessions.
+We will also support them with a variety of digital learning opportunities and activities which will help them manage their studies.”

 Wrexham Glyndŵr University Students’ Union is also helping to prepare students for their return.
-There will be a range of online and face-to-face activities on offer throughout a Freshers’ Week between September 28th and October 2nd.
+There will be a range of online and face-to-face activities on offer throughout Freshers’ Week.
+The Freshers’ Week timetable is from September 28th to October 2nd.

-Protocols are in place for students, staff and visitors to follow on campus and all students are encouraged to follow public health guidance at all times, whether on campus or not.
+Protocols are in place for students, staff and visitors to follow on campus.
+Additionally, the university encourages all students to follow public health guidance at all times, whether on campus or not.

-Student Union President Ebony Banks said: “Activities will be taking place every day during Freshers’ Week and we have been working hard behind the scenes to enable students to take part in events.
+Student Union President Ebony Banks said: “Activities will be taking place every day during Freshers’ Week.
+We have also been working hard behind the scenes to enable students to take part in events.

 “Wrexham Glyndŵr University draws students from across a wide range of ages and backgrounds.
 We are excited to welcome new students to our campuses and to see old friends return.
 We expect all our students to work together to keep themselves and our wider community safe.”

 The new university term at Glyndŵr starts at the end of September for new students.
 There may be limited spaces available on a variety of undergraduate and postgraduate courses and time to secure your place and create your future at Glyndŵr – visit www.glyndwr.ac.uk for more information.